 Symptoms of throat cancer vary from person to person.
-They may include:
+Early signs of throat cancer may include:

 - Hoarseness or other change in the voice